Government College, Manimalakkunnu

-The Government College is an arts and science college located on a hill called Manimalakunnu, near Koothattukulam in the Ernakulam district of Kerala, India.
+The Government College Manimalakunnu (later renamed as TM Jacob Memorial Government College Manimalakunnu) is an arts and science college situated in the Eastern part of Ernakulam District (Kerala, India).
+The college is almost near to the tri-junction of Ernakulam-Kottayam and Idukky districts.
+Situated at the footpoint of a small hill called Manimalakunnu, the College is giving educational opportunities to the students from nearby areas - Piravom, Muvattupuzha, Elanji and adjoining areas of Thodupuzha and suburban areas of Ernakulam town.
+The college comes under the Thirumarady Grama Panchayath, that lies between Piravom and Koothattukulam, in the Ernakulam district of Kerala, India.
+The college is situated nearly 42 km from Ernakulam town and nearly 6 km from Kothattukulam town.

-It was established in 1981 with the initiative of local peasants and village leaders who formed a Rural Education Society and raised money through donations.
+The college was established in 1981 with the initiative of local peasants and village leaders who formed a Rural Education Society and raised money through donations.
 Later the land was handed over to the government of Kerala to establish a junior college.
 The college is accredited with the National Assessment and Accreditation Council at B Grade.